LovelaceAcademy/PlutusExperience/episodes/08-bring-it-on/README.md

 ## Requisites

 1. Plutus
-    - You should be familiar with [EUTxO Model](https://github.com/LovelaceAcademy/plutus-experience#episode-1---plutus-playground);
+    - You should be familiar with EUTxO Model (episode 1);
-    - You should be able to [serialize plutus code](https://github.com/LovelaceAcademy/plutus-experience#episode-7---going-live)
+    - You should be able to serialize plutus code (episode 6);
 2. Nix
-    - You should be familiar with [Nix Language](https://nixos.org/manual/nix/stable/language);
+    - You should be familiar with Nix Language (episode 3);
-    - You should be familiar with [Nix Flake](https://github.com/LovelaceAcademy/plutus-experience#episode-3---our-first-web-app);
+    - You should be familiar with Nix Flakes (episode 3);
 3. PureScript
-    - You should be familiar with [Foreign Function Interface];
+    - You should be familiar with Foreign Function Interface (episode 7);
-    - You should be familiar with [Monad Transformers];
+    - You should be familiar with Monad Transformers (episode 7);
-    - You should be familiar with [Halogen];
+    - You should be familiar with Halogen (episode 7);

 # Cardano Transaction Lib